sidneywidmer/Latchet/README.md

 # Latchet (Laravel4 Package)

+##Important

+This is not even an alpha version.
+There's still a lot of stuff going on.
+The docs aren't finished, the demo app is missing and some of the code needs to get polished.
+So please don't use the package - yet.
+If you want to keep up to date you can follow me on [Twitter](https://twitter.com/sidneywidmer "Twitter")

+##Intro

 Latchet takes the hassle out of PHP backed realtime apps.
-At its base, it's a extended version of  [Ratchet](https://github.com/cboden/Ratchett "Ratchet") to work nicely with laravel.
+At its base, it's a extended version of  [Ratchet](https://github.com/cboden/Ratchet "Ratchet") to work nicely with laravel.

 If you're finished setting up a basic WampServer, you'll have something like this: